NetworkedPlanet/website/_posts/2016-02-29-linked-data-101-querying.md

 ![SPARQL Get triples for a particular predicate]({{page.imgdir}}pol-filter-pred.png){: width="750px" .img-medium .img-responsive .center-block .bordered-image}

-As you can see, not all resources had properties using this predicate and so only 18 rows of triples are returned.
+As you can see, not all resources had properties using this predicate and so only 18 results are returned - showing the subject and object parts of the triples.

 Query: all resources using a particular value
 -----

-Let's look up some resources that have entered a certain value as the object of their "suppliedPostcode" triple.
+Let's look up some resources that have entered a certain value as the object of their "supplied postcode" triple.

 <pre>
 SELECT *